Icinga/icinga2/doc/12-distributed-monitoring-ha.md

       global = true
     }

-> **Note**
->
-> If the remote node does not have this zone configured, it will ignore the configuration
-> update, if it accepts synchronized configuration.
+If the remote node does not have this zone configured, it will ignore the configuration update, if it accepts synchronized configuration.

-If you don't require any global configuration, skip this setting.
+If you do not require any global configuration, skip this setting.

 ### <a id="zone-config-sync-permissions"></a> Zone Configuration Synchronisation Permissions